Aerobic Threshold

 A good hrAeT value should be:

-• tied to real experience or testing
+• tied to real testing or repeated observation

-• conservative enough to reflect sustainable endurance effort rather than a hopeful guess
+• conservative enough to reflect sustainable endurance effort

 Good evidence: